-Privacy matters, and we are totally committed to ensuring that your participation in our important work protects your personal information.
-We don’t share data with anyone.
-It’s that simple.
+Privacy matters to us, and we are totally committed to ensuring that your participation in our important work protects your personal information.

 What personal information we collect

-If you have signed up to our Deliberative Army, your personal information (name, email address and postcode) are kept so we can stay in touch with you about our initiatives.
+If you have signed up to our Deliberative Army, your personal information (name, email address and postcode) are kept so we can stay in touch with you about our initiatives on a very irregular basis.
 You can opt out of this at anytime by sending an email to email@example.com.

 Why we collect your personal information

-We collect personal information to allow us to select participants using the widest cross section of people we can in our deliberative processes.
+We collect personal information to allow us to select participants using the widest cross section of people we can in our deliberative processes- and to make sure participants are random samples of the communities in which they live.

 We won't use or disclose your personal information for any secondary purpose, unless: